stockAI-py/stockait/paper/paper.md

 # State of need

-Stock price data is a large-scale representative time series big data that includes price fluctuations spanning several decades for thousands of stocks, not only in the financial sector but also in other fields, making it difficult to find in various sectors.
-Attempts to identify specific patterns in stock price fluctuations over the past several decades have continuously persisted (Elliott Wave Theory[@es4]), and various technical indicators have been developed to explain these price movements (such as MACD[@es5], CCI[@es6], RSI[@es7]) Recently, A study that used machine learning on historical stock data to offer  a  method for technical analysis of pattern-based stock prediction to generate promising prediction[@es2], research that combines technical indicators and machine learning in the field of technical analysis of stock price data, such as predicting the next day's stock price increase using price vectors of dates, has been actively attempted and gained attention[@es3].
+Stock price data is a large-scale representative time series big data that includes price fluctuations spanning several decades for thousands of stocks.
+Due to its scale, which is difficult to find not only in the financial sector but also in other fields, stock price data is a crucial resource in the field of time series analysis.
+Attempts to identify specific patterns in stock price fluctuations over the past several decades have continuously persisted (e.g. Elliott Wave Theory[@es4]), and various technical indicators have been developed to explain these price movements such as MACD[@es5], CCI[@es6], and RSI[@es7].
+Recently, A study that used machine learning on historical stock data to offer a method for technical analysis of pattern-based stock prediction to generate promising prediction[@es2], research that combines technical indicators and machine learning in the field of technical analysis of stock price data, such as predicting the next day's stock price increase using price vectors of dates, has been actively attempted and gained attention[@es3].
 However, to conduct such machine learning-based price prediction analysis, it has been necessary to program a series of tasks, including data collection, preprocessing, adding technical indicators, modeling, visualization, and backtesting, or to utilize various separately developed libraries.
-Consequently, individuals lacking expertise in programming, including financial experts and the general public, have found it challenging to experiment with their own ideas for price prediction models. stockAIT addresses these issues and satisfies two specific requirements.
+Consequently, individuals lacking expertise in programming, including financial experts and the general public, have found it challenging to experiment with their own ideas for price prediction models.
+StockAIT addresses these issues and satisfies two specific requirements.

-First, 'stockAIT' provides convenience for research on stock big data.
+First, 'StockAIT' provides convenience for research on stock big data.
 In traditional methods of conducting research on stock data, various libraries are typically used for different functions.
-For instance, data collection might involve libraries like 'Finance Data Reader' and 'yfinance'[@yj1], data preprocessing may require 'NumPy' and 'Pandas,' while modeling may involve 'scikit-learn'[@yj2], 'TensorFlow,' 'Pytorch,' and so on.
-However, by using 'stockAIT,' researchers can perform data collection, preprocessing, modeling, and backtesting all within a single package, thereby enhancing the convenience of their research.
+For instance, data collection might involve libraries like 'Finance Data Reader' and 'yfinance'[@yj1], data preprocessing may require 'NumPy' and 'Pandas,' while modeling may involve 'scikit-learn'[@yj2], 'TensorFlow[@paper1],' 'PyTorch[@paper2],' and so on.
+However, by using 'StockAIT,' researchers can perform data collection, preprocessing, modeling, and backtesting all within a single package, thereby enhancing the convenience of their research.

-Second, 'stockAIT' offers concise code.
-Functions provided by 'stockAIT' can be used to perform tasks such as stock data collection, adding technical indicators, data preprocessing like scaling, defining trading strategies, and simulating returns using concise code.
+Second, 'StockAIT' offers concise code.
+Functions provided by 'StockAIT' can be used to perform tasks such as stock data collection, adding technical indicators, data preprocessing like scaling, defining trading strategies, and simulating returns using concise code.
 This code's simplicity allows even those not proficient in programming, including financial experts, to conduct research with ease, maximizing efficiency.